matheuscandido/courier/README.md

     - [x] Collection v2.1 full spec parser
     - [-] Link treestore with collection dict in memory to open requests filled
 - [x] Click on request in the sidebar and open it on a new tab
-- [ ] Implement importing new collections
+- [-] Editing headers table and saving them on disk
 - [ ] Editing and saving open requests
 - [ ] Add new requests to existing collections
 - [ ] Implement exporting existing collections
 - [ ] Renaming requests and folders
-- [ ] Add better exception handling everywhere
+- [ ] Add proper exception handling everywhere
 - [ ] Add colors to HTTP verbs on tab handles
 - [ ] Add breaks for misbehaviors on the UI (ex: send request with empty URL field)
+- [ ] Add query params tab to request

 -- Future workable improvements --

-- [ ] Add query params tab to request
+- [ ] Implement importing new collections
 - [ ] Move loading collections to a new thread on startup
 - [ ] Compatibility with more collection schema versions
 - [ ] Environment system